Vaginal Infections Specialist

 Additional causes are not due to infection but may cause the same symptoms, including the following:

-- Atrophic vaginitis is caused by decreased moisture and thinning at the vaginal skin due to decreased levels of estrogen with menopause or certain forms of birth control
+- Atrophic vaginitis is caused by decreased moisture and thinning at the vaginal skin due to reduced levels of estrogen with menopause or certain forms of birth control

 - Skin disorders of the vagina: lichen sclerosis, eczema, psoriasis, malignancy

-- Vestibulodynia (pain on penetration of the vagina 3-6 months in the absence of infection)
+- Vestibulodynia (pain during vaginal penetration 3-6 months in the absence of infection)

 - Desquamative inflammatory disorder: rare skin disorder of skin sloughing without infection in perimenopausal women